Your gift is 100% tax deductible.

 The type of operation will depend on a number of factors, including the size and location of the tumor, and whether a person has any serious health problems.

-Usually this surgery is done through a long cut made in the abdomen.
-Another option for some smaller cancers might be “keyhole” (laparoscopic) surgery, in which the operation is done through several small cuts using long, thin surgical tools.
+Usually, a segmentectomy is done by making a long cut in the abdomen.
+Another option for some smaller cancers might be laparoscopic surgery, in which the operation is done through several small cuts using long, thin surgical tools.

-After surgery, it can take a few days before a person can eat and drink normally.
+After surgery, it can take a few days before you can eat and drink normally.
 Removing a small piece of intestine usually doesn’t cause long-term problems with eating or bowel movements, but there are more likely to be issues if part of the colon is removed as well.

 Pancreaticoduodenectomy (Whipple procedure)